Ashes to Ashes (David Bowie song): Commercial performance

-After years of dwindling commercial fortunes, "Ashes to Ashes" was a return to commercial form for Bowie.
+After years of dwindling commercial fortunes, "Ashes to Ashes" was a return to commercial success for Bowie.
 Debuting at No. 4 on the UK Singles Chart, the single secured the top spot from ABBA's "The Winner Takes It All" a week later following the music video's broadcast on Top of the Pops.
 It became Bowie's fastest-selling single up to that point and his second number one single following the 1975 reissue of "Space Oddity".

 Compared to the single's strong UK performance, the US release fared worse.
 With "It's No Game (No. 1)" as the B-side, the US single reached No. 79 on the Cash Box Top 100 chart and No. 101 on the Billboard Bubbling Under the Hot 100 chart.
-Elsewhere, "Ashes to Ashes" charted at No. 3 in Australia and Norway, 4 in Ireland, 6 in Austria, New Zealand and Sweden, 9 in West Germany, 11 in the Netherlands' Dutch Top 40 and in Switzerland, 15 in Belgium Flanders and the Netherlands' Dutch Single Top 100, and 35 in Canada.
+"Ashes to Ashes" was more successful elsewhere, charting at No. 3 in Australia and Norway, 4 on the Irish Singles Chart, 6 in Austria, New Zealand and Sweden, 9 in West Germany, 11 in the Netherlands' Dutch Top 40 and in Switzerland, 15 in Belgium Flanders and the Netherlands' Dutch Single Top 100, and 35 in Canada.
 The song also reached No. 14 in France in 2016.

 Critical reception

 "Ashes to Ashes" initially received mixed reviews from music critics.
 Amongst positive reviews, a writer for Billboard magazine said the song combines "rock and dance beats" with "tight rock rhythms lay[ing] the groundwork for the nuance-rich melody".
 In their reviews of the Scary Monsters album, Billboard and The Spokesman-Review's Tom Sowa highlighted "Ashes to Ashes" as one of its best tracks.

 On the other hand, Deanne Pearson called the song a "strange choice for a single" in Smash Hits, one that was ultimately "not a hit" and should have been left as an album track.
 Rolling Stone's Debra Rae Cohen described the song as Bowie's "most explicit self-indictment", and one that mirrors "the malaise of the times".
 Although Cohen found the track's imagery "chilling", she ultimately felt it was hard to see it "as anything but perverse self-aggrandizement".
 Ronnie Gurr of Record Mirror was negative, finding the song "not in truth a great effort".
-The magazine ranked it the second best single of 1980, behind "Going Underground" by the Jam, while NME ranked the song the fifth best single of the year.
+Nevertheless, the magazine ranked it the second best single of 1980, behind "Going Underground" by the Jam, while NME ranked the song the fifth best single of the year.